libvips/libvips/doc/uhdr.md

         return -1;
 	g_object_unref(gainmap);

-    // vips_image_set_image() modifies the metadata, so we need to make a
+    // vips_image_set_image() modifies the image, so we need to make a
-    // unique copy of the image ... you can skip this step if you know your
+    // unique copy ... you can skip this step if you know your image is
-    // image is already unique
+    // already unique
     VipsImage *x2;
     if (vips_copy(out, &x2, NULL))
         return -1;